• Skip to main content

 The library bears the traces of Classical Ottoman architecture and is decorated with Ottoman tiles, pencil works, mother-of-pearl and oriental carpets.
 Since the books in the library are under protection, there are a few symbolic books inside.

-Insider’s Note: Many visitors are surprised by how modest the Library of Ahmed III appears — “Where are all the books?” is a common question I hear during guided tours.
-The answer lies just across the same courtyard: the actual manuscript collection is housed in the former Enderun Mosque, which was once a place of prayer for palace officials.
-Though not open to visitors, this building safely preserves a priceless archive of centuries-old handwritten books, carefully kept under special protection.
+Insider’s Note: Many visitors are surprised by how modest the Library of Ahmed III appears — “Where are all the books?” is a question I often hear during guided tours.
+The answer lies just across the same courtyard: the actual manuscript collection is housed in the former Enderun Mosque, once a place of prayer for palace officials.
+Although this building is not open to visitors, it carefully preserves a priceless archive of centuries-old handwritten manuscripts under special protection.

 7. Sacred Relics